quikspitboise/quikspit-web/README.md

 # QuickSpit Shine

 A full-stack web application for QuickSpit Shine services, built with Next.js frontend and NestJS backend in a monorepo structure.
+The project now uses **pnpm** for dependency management and workspace scripts.

 ## Project Structure